Getting Started Guide

 Reports

-Generate a full expense report for any date range — a clean, printable document showing every transaction, its status, net effect, and running balance.
+Generate a full report for any date range: a clean, printable document showing every transaction, its status, net effect, and running balance, across both ledgers.

 • Go to Settings → Reports, select a date range, and tap Generate.